When AI Dubbing Meets Video: Automated Engineering Practices for Achieving Audio-Visual Synchronization

-libraries, to find an acceptable synchronization point between the dubbed audio and the original video.
-It doesn't aim for pixel-perfect alignment but seeks to build a robust, reliable, and automated engineering workflow.
-In most cases, this process can generate a video that sounds and looks natural enough.
+This article shares the exploration process of such an automated solution.
+Using Python and leveraging powerful libraries like ffmpeg and pydub, it seeks to find an acceptable synchronization point between translated dubbing and the original video.
+It does not aim for pixel-perfect alignment but strives to build a robust, reliable, and automatically executable engineering workflow.
+In most cases, this process produces a video that sounds and looks natural enough.

 Shortening the audio means speeding it up.
 Python's